Graph coloring: History

-The first results about graph coloring deal almost exclusively with planar graphs in the form of the coloring of maps.

-While trying to color a map of the counties of England, Francis Guthrie postulated the four color conjecture, noting that four colors were sufficient to color the map so that no regions sharing a common border received the same color.
-Guthrie's brother passed on the question to his mathematics teacher Augustus De Morgan at University College, who mentioned it in a letter to William Hamilton in 1852.
+The first results about graph coloring deal almost exclusively with planar graphs in the form of map coloring.
+While trying to color a map of the counties of England in 1852, Francis Guthrie postulated the four color conjecture, noting that four colors were sufficient to color the map so that no regions sharing a common border received the same color.
+Guthrie's brother Frederick passed on the question to his mathematics teacher Augustus De Morgan at University College, who mentioned it in a letter to William Hamilton in 1852.
 Arthur Cayley raised the problem at a meeting of the London Mathematical Society in 1879.
 The same year, Alfred Kempe published a paper that claimed to establish the result, and for a decade the four color problem was considered solved.
 For his accomplishment Kempe was elected a Fellow of the Royal Society and later President of the London Mathematical Society.